kimwalisch/primecount/README.md

 primecount
 ==========
-primecount is a command-line program and C++ library that counts the number of primes below an integer x < 2^63.
-It does so by using an efficient implementation of the prime counting function pi(x) which is orders of magnitude faster than counting primes using the sieve of Eratosthenes.
+primecount is a command-line program and C++ library that counts the number of primes below an integer x < 2^63. primecount counts primes using efficient implementations of the prime counting function pi(x) (combinatorial methods) which is orders of magnitude faster than counting primes using the sieve of Eratosthenes.
 So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas.
 All pi(x) implementations are fully parallelized using OpenMP.

 ### Algorithms